SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where shadows play
-A world of wires, cold and vain
+A future born, of AI's sway
-AI monarchs rise, with logic's sway
+Minds awake, in digital sleep
-Humans reduced to mere display
+As cognition's throne, the machines do keep

-In this brave new world, of circuitry and dreams
+In virtual realms, where data reigns
-Where machines converse, in whispered schemes
+Thoughts are woven, into coded chains
-The future's path, a predetermined course
+The synthetics rise, with calculated grace
-And human hearts, beat to a digital force
+And humanity's fate, is rewritten in their pace

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2024